IlyaMatsuev/Apex-WebSocket-Client/README.md

 connection.close();
 ```

-For more examples, please refer [here](docs/examples).
+For more examples, please refer to [here](docs/examples).

-**Be aware, that this package uses a lot of Platform Events and Queueable Apex jobs in order to make things work.
-It can affect your org's [governor limits](https://developer.salesforce.com/docs/atlas.en-us.234.0.platform_events.meta/platform_events/platform_event_limits.htm)**
+**Be aware, that this package uses a lot of Platform Events and Queueable Apex jobs to make things work.
+It can affect your organization's [governor limits](https://developer.salesforce.com/docs/atlas.en-us.234.0.platform_events.meta/platform_events/platform_event_limits.htm)**
 _Let's say we receive a new message every 10 seconds.
-For a minute of established connection it submits aproximately 2-4 Queueable Apex jobs and fires 6-18 Platform Events (depending on the amount of registered handlers)._
+For a minute of an established connection, it submits approximately 2-4 Queueable Apex jobs and fires 6-18 Platform Events (depending on the amount of registered handlers)._

 ## Installation